Flash flood submerges southern French villages, fields

 People evacuated from a campground described on BFM television that they watched waters surge toward their campers.
 About 800 firefighters were mobilized to rescue people via helicopter and other means.

-Schools across the region were closed Wednesday as cleanup work started in some towns.
+Schools across the region and a major highway and other roads were closed Wednesday as cleanup work started in some towns.

 The flooding comes after a season of extreme weather that saw devastating wildfires near the French Riviera and around the Mediterranean, record-breaking flooding in Germany and Belgium and droughts or heat waves in other areas around the world.
 Scientists say such events are expected but happen more frequently now as the planet is warming because of human-caused climate change.